Terrastories/offline-field-kit/README.md

 **OFFLINE_MAP_STYLE**

 This must be the style name of a protomap archived pmtiles style.
 See [map configuration](map/README.md) for how to set up custom map packages.
 Our default maps are available in this repository under the /map folder, which are free to use.
-Dwnload the [tiles.pmtiles](https://bit.ly/45LGigh) and place the file in the folder according to the instructions.
+Run `install.sh` to ensure the tiles are downloaded, or download our default [tiles.pmtiles](https://bit.ly/45LGigh) and place the file in the folder according to the instructions.

 **USE_PROTOMAPS**